ChrisCummins/pip-db/Documentation/Log.md

  * #285 download: Table preview contains mis-aligned cells
  * #283 Name request handlers after the HTTP method they handle
  * #294 record: Add a "See other records like this" hover button
+ * #299 Use regular expressions to match route parameters

 New YAPS format: